 The report that appeared in the Gazette (Nelson, 2009b) included two photographs.
 The first shows the winners of the best student talk.
 The second shows Dr Bob Anderssen (winner of the ``The Most Heroic Attendee''), Associate Professor Harvinder Sidhu (ACT organiser) and Professor Brain Gray.
 Three photographs taken at the meeting are available on the NSW ANZIAM image gallery.
 (The photographs on the LHS and RHS of the image gallery correspond to the two photographs that appeared in the Gazette article).

-The report that appeared in the Gazette (Nelson, 2009b) included one photograph.
+The report that appeared in the Gazette (Cox & Nelson, 2010b) included one photograph.
 This showed all the attendees of the conference except for one - the photographer!
 For a bonus mark.
 Identify the photographer.
 Two photographs taken at the meeting are available on the NSW ANZIAM image gallery.
 (The photograph on the RHS shows Bob Anderssen, the chair of the student prize committee, shaking the hand of Alex Badran, winner of the best student talk.
 The photograph on the RHS shows the delegates minus the photographer).

 The only problem that the organising committee experience was regard to publicising the meeting.
 In previous years the meeting was advertises through the Australian Mathematical Society (AUST-MS) email list.
 In 2010 the Secretary of the AUST-MS declined to forward our email notice to the AUST-MS email list on the grounds that this list was reserved for matters of ``national interest''.

 |Figure.
 Meeting delegates.
 (NSW-ACT ANZIAM 2010). .|